 New Acas Council members appointed

-Department for Business, Innovation and Skills Employment Relations Minister, Lord Young, today announced the appointment of three new members to the Advisory, Conciliation and Arbitration Service (Acas) Council.
+Employment Relations Minister, Edward Davey, today announced the appointment of four new members to the Advisory, Conciliation and Arbitration Service (Acas) Council.

 Notes to Editors

 1. Acas aims to improve organisations and working life through better employment relations.
 They provide up-to-date information, independent advice, high-quality training and work with employers and employees to solve workplace problems and improve performance.
-More information can be found at www.acas.org.uk.
 It is an independent statutory body governed by a Council of twelve consisting of the Acas Chair, employer, trade union and independent members.